The context selector is located in the left menu. It allows you to do two things:

 - If you have been added as a manager to a segment, then you have access to the entire segment's data and will therefore be able to search this segment in the left menu.

 - Segments will only show up in the search when you have access to the entire segment data set.
-For example, a manager of a Sales Team, could have access to their team dashboard, their direct reports dashboard along with any manager in the Sales team reporting into them (if they also manage managers).
+For example, a manager of a Sales Team could have access to their team dashboard, their direct reports dashboard along with any manager in the Sales team reporting into them (if they also manage managers).
 They could also have access to search and view their dashboard in the context of the Sales Team segment.
-But they would not be able to change the context to "Males" unless they happen to manage all the males in the company or if they've been added as a manager to the "Males" segment.
+But they would not be able to change the context or click "view as this segment" on the "Males" segment, unless they happen to manage all the males in the company or if they've been added as a manager to the "Males" segment.